 - 21. The PSIAS requires that the Internal Audit Charter should establish the responsibilities and reporting arrangements of internal audit. - 22.
-The Head of the Internal Audit Consortium reports directly to each Council's Audit Committee and to each Chief Financial Officer/Director.
-The Head of the Internal Audit Consortium also has direct access to each Council's Chief Executive / Directors, Monitoring Officer and where necessary elected Members. - 23.
-The Head of the Internal Audit Consortium will manage the provision of the Internal Audit service to each Council by: - - Preparing each year in advance a risk- based audit plan for discussion and agreement by each council's Client Officer and approval by the Audit Committee.
-Any in-year significant changes to the audit plan shall be agreed by the respective Client Officers and Audit Committees, - Preparing the internal audit budget and resource plan for approval by the Joint Board, - Presenting an annual report to each Council's Audit Committee that meets the requirements of the PSIAS and includes: - - An overall opinion on the adequacy and effectiveness of the organisation's risk management, governance and internal control processes (including any qualifications to that opinion), - Presents a summary of the audit work from which the opinion is derived, including reliance placed on the work by other assurance bodies, - Draws attention to any issues the Head of the Internal Audit Consortium judges particularly relevant to the preparation of the Annual Governance Statement. - Compares work actually undertaken with work that was planned and to report relevant performance measures and targets. - Presenting periodic reports to each Audit Committee summarising all internal audit reports issued and if considered necessary providing copies of the reports, - Formally report the findings and recommendations of audit work to senior management and the respective Audit Committee throughout the year.
-Audit reports will: - - Include an audit opinion on the reliability of the risk management, governance and internal control processes in the system or area audited. - Identify inadequately addressed risks and non-effective control processes, - Detail management's response and timescale for corrective action. - Identify issues of good practice. - Ensuring audit work is supervised, reviewed, recorded and reported, - Implementing a follow up process for ensuring the effective implementation of audit recommendations or ensuring senior management are aware of the consequences of not implementing a recommendation and are prepared to accept the risk,
+The Internal Audit Consortium Manager reports directly to each Council's Audit Committee and to each Chief Financial Officer.
+The Internal Audit Consortium Manager also has direct access to each Council's Chief Executive, Monitoring Officer and where necessary elected Members - 23.
+The Internal Audit Consortium Manager will manage the provision of the Internal Audit service to each Council by: - - Preparing each year in advance a risk based audit plan for discussion and agreement by each council's Client Officer and approval by the Audit Committee.
+Any in-year significant changes to the audit plan shall be agreed by the respective Client Officers and Audit Committees, - Preparing the internal audit budget and resource plan for approval by the Joint Board, - Presenting an annual report to each Council's Audit Committee that meets the requirements of the PSIAS and includes:- - An overall opinion on the adequacy and effectiveness of the organisation's control environment (including any qualifications to that opinion), - Presents a summary of the audit work from which the opinion is derived, including reliance placed on the work by other assurance bodies, - Draws attention to any issues the Internal Audit Consortium Manager judges particularly relevant to the preparation of the Annual Governance Statement. - Compares work actually undertaken with work that was planned and to report relevant performance measures and targets. - Presenting periodic reports to each Audit Committee summarising all internal audit reports issued and if considered necessary providing copies of the reports, - Formally report the findings and recommendations of audit work to senior management and the respective Audit Committee throughout the year.
+Audit reports will:- - Include an audit opinion on the reliability of the internal controls in the system or area audited, - Identify inadequately addressed risks and non-effective control processes. - Detail management's response and timescale for corrective action, - Identify issues of good practice. - Ensuring audit work is supervised, reviewed, recorded and reported, - Implementing a follow up process for ensuring the effective implementation of audit recommendations or ensuring senior management are aware of the consequences of not implementing a recommendation and are prepared to accept the risk, - Liaising as needed with the External Auditor for each Council and with other regulators,

-- Liaising as needed with the External Auditor for each Council and with other regulators, - Maintaining and managing a risk assessment in relation to the functions of the Consortium, - Ensuring that there is an up to date Audit Manual in place setting out expected standards for the service, and monitoring compliance with these standards, including in relation to the planning, conduct, quality assurance and reporting of audit assignments. - 24.
-Senior managers should assist audit to discharge their duties by: - The prompt provision of information and explanations, - Providing input to the audit plan to ensure attention is focused on areas of greatest risk, - Informing the Audit Consortium of any plans for change, including new systems, - Responding to the draft internal audit report, including provision of management responses to recommendations, within the timescale requested by the audit team, - Implementing agreed management actions in accordance with agreed timescales, - 25.
-The respective Audit Committees must: - Approve the Internal Audit Charter, - Approve the risk based internal audit plan, - Receive progress reports and an annual report from the Head of the Internal Audit Consortium in respect of the audit plan, - Approve any large variances or consulting services not already included in the audit plan. - 26.
+- Maintaining and managing a risk assessment in relation to the functions of the Consortium, - Ensuring that there is an up to date Audit Manual in place setting out expected standards for the service, and monitoring compliance with these standards, including in relation to the planning, conduct, quality assurance and reporting of audit assignments. - 24.
+Senior managers should assist audit to discharge their duties by: - The prompt provision of information and explanations, - Providing input to the audit plan to ensure attention is focused on areas of greatest risk, - Informing the Audit Consortium of any plans for change, including new systems, - Responding to the draft internal audit report, including provision of management responses to recommendations, within the timescale requested by the audit team, - Implementing agreed management actions in accordance with agreed timescales. - 25.
+The respective Audit Committees must: - Approve the Internal Audit Charter, - Approve the risk based internal audit plan, - Receive progress reports and an annual report from the Internal Audit Consortium Manager in respect of the audit plan, - Approve any large variances or consulting services not already included in the audit plan. - 26.
 The Joint Board will: - Approve the internal audit budget and outturn.